Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 - Multiple Gemini model options for different performance/quality needs
 - Enhanced search capability that transforms user queries into legal language for better semantic search
 - Token counting and cost calculation for each query
-- Optimized expired by-laws filtering using a two-step prompting approach for cost efficiency and speed
+- Optimized vector search with direct filtering for active bylaws, improving efficiency
 - Layman's terms conversion that transforms legal language into plain, everyday language accessible to residents
 - Comparison mode to see differences between complete, filtered, and layman's terms versions
 - Performance metrics showing execution time for bylaw retrieval and each prompt (in demo interface)